Don't Mess with Texas: History

-In a 12-year period over 26 television spots appeared.
+In a 12-year period with the agency GSD&M, over 26 television spots appeared.

 Due to the budget cuts of the Great Recession, TxDOT has expanded the use of the licence to sell "Don't Mess With Texas" related souvenirs in "state run rest areas, and travel information centers" in order to fill in its budget gaps.
-Until recently, the organization was forbidden to do so due to federal regulations.
+Until 2012, the organization was forbidden to do so due to federal regulations.

+After learning that 96% of Texans had heard the phrase "Don't mess with Texas" but only 61% of Texans knew the slogan meant don't litter, TxDOT began brainstorming new campaign ideas to re-emphasize the original meaning of the campaign.
+In 2009, TxDOT launched a new campaign including new TV and radio featuring George Strait telling Texans that "Don't mess with Texas means don't litter".
+This slogan is still used in all of the campaigns and radio ads.

+As of 2023, the San Antonio, Texas-based advertising agency, GDC Marketing & Ideation manages the "Don't mess with Texas" brand.

 Unauthorized use of the trademark

 Since 2000, TxDOT has contacted over 100 companies and organizations with cease and desist letters regarding the unauthorized use of the trademark phrase.
 State officials claim that protecting the trademark helps the state preserve the slogan's anti-littering message.